-Top 10 Purple Strains: A Look At Our Favorites!
 Cannabis flower can vary widely when it comes to effect and appearance.
-Decades ago, there were nearly the number of purple strains as there are now.
+Decades ago, there weren’t nearly the number of purple strains as there are now.
 While purple coloration is not necessarily an indication of high quality, there is definitely some visual appeal with these strains, and some can be downright beautiful.
+Purple buds can make your smoking ritual that much more enjoyable.

 Purple color in cannabis can be caused by both environmental and genetic factors.
 Genetically purple strains are a relatively recent development in marijuana breeding and growing.
 Now you can buy strains and grow them with a relatively high level of certainty that the purple color will eventually reveal itself in varying amounts on most of the plants.
 This is a welcome development, and many people derive great pleasure from growing purple flowers.
 There is little doubt that the dramatic bluish-purple hues have strong jar appeal.
 These strains often have names that relate to this coloration, so purple has become a marketing tool for many cannabis seed banks, growers, and dispensaries.